rikulo/rikulo-docs/docs/Views/Fundamentals/Style_with_CSS.md

     view.style.backgroundColor = "blue";
     view.style.cssText = "font-size: 15px; text-align: center";

-[View](api:view)'s `style` is an instance of [CSSStyleDeclaration](dart:html).
-It will correct the CSS name with a proper prefix for the browser automatically.
-For example, the following statement will assign the value to `-webkit-transform` when running on Chrome.

-    view.style.transform = "translate3d(-10px, -20px, 0)";

-> We don't do the correction for the CSS rules specified in a CSS file, or in [Style](api:view).

-### Don't Assign Coorinates and Dimensions with CSS

-Notice that it is strongly suggested **not** to assign the coordinates and the dimensions to the `style` property.
-Rather, you shall assign them directly with the `left`, `top`, `width` and `height` properties of [View](api:view).
-For example,

-    view.style.left = "13px"; //Wrong!!
-    view.left = 13; //Correct
-    view.width = 200; //Correct
-    view.profile.width = "flex"; //Correct (it will be handled by layout manager later)

-Moreover, it is suggested to use Rikulo's [layout facility](../../Layouts/index.md) to handle the postion and layout of the user interface.
-It is more convenient, and it will adjust automatically based on the resolution of the device.
+[View.style](api:view) is an instance of [CSSStyleDeclaration](dart:html).

 ### Don't Assign CSS Margin

-Don't assign [the CSS margin](http://www.w3schools.com/css/css_margin.asp) to the view, since it will introduce an offset to the view's coorinates (and then might cause the layout manager  positions it wrongly).
+Don't assign [the CSS margin](http://www.w3schools.com/css/css_margin.asp) to the view, since it will introduce an offset to the view's coordinates (and then might cause the layout manager positions it wrongly).

-On the other hand, it is OK to use [the CSS padding](http://www.w3schools.com/css/css_padding.asp), and it won't have any effect to the coordinate of the child views.
+On the other hand, it is OK to use [the CSS padding](http://www.w3schools.com/css/css_padding.asp), and it doesn't have any effect to the coordinate of the child views.

 > Of course, you can use the CSS margin in [the web content hold in TextView](Show_Web_Content.md).
 You can use it in the implementation of a view too.
 For example, you might implement a view by representing it with multiple DOM elements and you can assign any CSS styles, including margin, position and dimension, to these elements as what you need.